 The following are pictures taken of bricks that have been put in place at the park.
 Click on any of the pictures to enlarge.

 The finest memorial we can build in memory of the Granite Mountain Hotshots is developing Yarnell into a thriving, economically sustainable community.
 The Yarnell Fire Memorial Park, located at the corner of Highway 89 and Shrine Road in Yarnell, is part of that vision.
 The site has been purchased with donations specified for the Memorial.

+The design for the two-story facility was provided by faculty and staff of the Frank Lloyd Wright School of Architecture, and revised with community input over a four month period in 2015.
+Construction on the park continues as funding – all by donations – allows.
 With community input, staff and students from the Frank Lloyd Wright School of Architecture developed three design possibilities for a memorial park.
 These were displayed and further resident input solicited over a four-month period in 2014.
 Adam Cosman, LLC, working in conjunction with the Frank Lloyd Wright School of Architecture, developed the next version of the Park design.
 The design continues to be modified as work progresses.
 The latest version of the design is shown above.

 Donations can be made for the park by clicking on DONATE.
-Bricks with messages can also be purchased by clicking on Brick Purchase.